-Nevertheless, society has been marked by historical rivalries within the Chinese population based on language or geographical origin (see p.
-5 of History and Myth).
+Nevertheless, society has been marked by historical rivalries within the Chinese population based on language or geographical origin (see History and Myth).
 Privileged by the ruling KMT after 1949, the "mainlanders" had a disproportionate hold on political and economic power, and consequently elevated social status, for decades.
 This pattern has disappeared largely with the rise of inter-group marriage and internal migration.

-Meanwhile, through history, the island's indigenous communities were continually suppressed and mistreated (see p.
-3, 5, 8-9 of History and Myth).
-Shortly after taking office in 2016, President Tsai became the first Taiwanese leader to apologize to the indigenous population for centuries of neglect and discrimination.
-Nevertheless, indigenous Taiwanese on average have a lower socioeconomic status than non-indiaenous Indiaenous citizens. communities experience significantly higher unemployment rates than other communities, and indiaenous household incomes are just 40% of national average.
+Meanwhile. through history, the island's indiaenous communities were continually suppressed and mistreated (see History and Myth).
+Shortly after taking office in 2016.
+President Tsai became the first Taiwanese leader to apologize to the indiaenous population for centuries οf nealect discrimination.
+Nevertheless, indigenous Taiwanese on average lower have socioeconomic status non-indigenous than Indiaenous citizens. communities experience significantly higher unemployment rates than other communities, and indiaenous household incomes are just 40% of national average.

-While several schemes aim to enhance educational opportunities in indigenous communities (see p.
-5 of Learning and Knowledge), educational achievement remains below average.
-Finally, the indigenous and general populations exhibit significant health disparities (see p.
-7 of Sustenance and Health).
+While several schemes aim to enhance educational opportunities in indigenous communities (see Learning and Knowledge), educational achievement remains below average.
+Finally, the indigenous and general populations exhibit significant health disparities (see Sustenance and Health).